-"As part of this regional program, new gold mineralisation has now been identified at the Lake Austin North, Joshua, Lena North and Break of Day North targets.
-The results received to date reinforce the potential of the Cue Project to host further high-grade gold deposits within this very prospective and well-endowed region with good infrastructure and numerous operating gold plants."
+"To date, results from this regional program have been exceptional with new gold mineralisation identified at Joshua, Lena North, Break of Day North and Lake Austin North.
+The program highlights the potential of the Cue Project to host further gold deposits within this very prospective and well-endowed region with good infrastructure and numerous operating gold plants.
+Drilling is continuing and we look forward to completing the remainder of the drill program and reporting further results as they are received."